hithereiamaliff/mcp-servers/README.md

 ```
 mcp-servers/
 ├── shared/                    # Common code used across multiple servers
 ├── mcp-perplexity-search/     # Server for Perplexity search integration
+├── mcp-keywords-everywhere/   # Server for Keywords Everywhere API integration
 ├── [additional-servers]/      # Other MCP server implementations will be added here
 ├── docs/                      # Documentation for using and contributing to the servers
 └── examples/                  # Example configurations and usage patterns
 ```

-*NOTE: For now, apart from the `mcp-perplexity-search` repo, the rest of the files and folders are still under development, and I will update and push the changes here accordingly.*
+*NOTE: For now, apart from the `mcp-perplexity-search` and `mcp-keywords-everywhere` repos, the rest of the files and folders are still under development, and I will update and push the changes here accordingly.*

 ## Current Servers